-The Katsuren Castle Remains are a Teikaku-shiki style castle that is situated on four flat terrains in a staircase pattern.
+The Katsuren Castle Ruins are a Teikaku-shiki style castle that is situated on four flat terrains in a staircase pattern.
 The castle wall was built utilizing a natural landscape utilizing a heaped-stone wall at the edge of a steep cliff.
 A great number of Japanese old-style tiles have been unearthed, and also carved rocks and pillar holes have been found.

 The fact that tile-roofed buildings, which were uncommon at that time, were built corroborates the prosperity of the castle.

-You can capture a full view of the Katsuren Castle Remains at the open space in front of the castle.
+You can capture a full view of the Katsuren Castle Ruins at the open space in front of the castle.
 One of the features of the castle are the smooth curved and heaped stone walls.
 Its outline standing on a hill highlighted against the blue sky can be likened to a huge sailing vessel.
 This is a scenic site with a 360-degree view from the top of its 98 meter elevation above sea level.
 As it was built on a mountain there are steep paths along the castle perimeter, so please be extra careful when you climb the stone steps as they are slippery.

 This castle was the residency of Amawari, who eased the burden of those who were suffering from maladministration and was known as the bringer of prosperity through overseas trade.
 He raised a rebellion after the death of Sho Hashi, who had accomplished the unification of Ryukyu, however, he was destroyed along with Katsuren Castle by the Ryukyu Kingdom’s military in 1458.
 Amawari is portrayed as a traitor in Ryukyu’s history book Rebellion of Gosamaru and Amawari, yet he is described as praiseworthy and a well-liked king in the poetry anthology Omorososhi which is known as Okinawa’s Manyoshu (a collection of ancient Japanese poetry).
 A movement to reexamine his achievements spread amongst the locals, including a modern version of “Kumiodori” (a theatrical performance) featuring the subject of Amawari is now shown.